wynnlone/StockSelection/output/readme.txt

-see results for strategy performance and factor ic for analysis
+see results for strategy performance